trestles/ios-notes/ios-notes.md

    connectiong controllers in storyboard - IA62
      - can be done only in context of Navigation Controller prepareForSegue IA64

+2.5.
 3. views - UIView, UIControl, UIResponder,
    subviews, setNeedsDisplay

+  * X,Y coordinates
+  * initWithFrame

    representing pixels
    capturing events
      - where are actions defined?
+     - can handle events in a UIViewController OR in UIView subclasses

   - UIView will delegate much of functionality to Core Animation specifically CALayer
   - CALayer doesn't handle user interaction